Janine Antoni: Loving Care (1993)

 In Loving Care (1993), Antoni used her hair as a paintbrush and Loving Care hair dye as her paint.
 Dipping her hair in a bucket of dye, Antoni mopped the gallery floor on her hands and knees, pushing viewers out of the space as she coated the floor in color.
 In this process Antoni explored the body, as well as themes of power, femininity, and the style of abstract expressionism.
-Her performance was at the Anthony d'Offay Gallery, London, in 1993.
+This performance took place at the Anthony d'Offay Gallery, London, in 1993.

 Lick and Lather (1993)

 In Lick and Lather (1993), Antoni produced fourteen busts of herself, seven cast from chocolate and the other seven from soap.
-She then "re-sculpts" the busts by licking the chocolate and bathing herself with the soap as the title suggests, distorting the representation.
+She then "re-sculpts" the busts by licking the chocolate and bathing herself with the soap as the title suggests, distorting each bust's appearance.
 The installation portrays complex ideas of femininity and Antoni's relationship with herself as a woman.
 Washing, bathing, and eating are indulgent, self-loving acts, and in her destruction of her own image using these methods she explores the love/hate relationship that we have with ourselves.
-In an interview in 1996 with Amy Jinkner-Lloyd, Antoni discusses the defacing of the chocolate bust in installation, as somebody had bitten the nose off.
+In an interview in 1996, Antoni discussed the defacing of the chocolate bust in installation, as somebody had bitten the nose off.
 Antoni states, "I didn't want to leave it as part of the piece because, for me, the licking was very important, in the sense that it was a very loving act, very different than Gnaw".
 The soap has been interpreted by some as a symbol of the societal expectations placed on women, as they are required to be "clean" in a metaphorical and literal sense.
 The chocolate can also be connected to stereotypical ideas of womanhood in its common consumption by women.

 Slumber (1994)

-Slumber is a performance piece which stretched over the course of many weeks.
-She spent the first weeks sleeping in the gallery space, a room with no decor, filled only by a wire-frame bed and a desk with a computer and wires.
-She slept with a blanket which she continued to weave during the day, creating an infinite blanket connected to a loom that she slept with at night.
-While she slept, she recorded her eye movements using an electroencephalogram, and weaves recreations of the recorded data made of her nightgown into the blanket.
-The piece is a commentary on connections: between the artist and the viewer, the artist and art institutions, and the artist's conscious and unconscious processes.
+Slumber was a performance piece which stretched over the course of many weeks.
+Antoni spent the first weeks sleeping in the gallery space, a room with no decor, filled only by a wire-frame bed and a desk with a computer and wires.
+She slept with a blanket which she wove during the day, creating an infinite blanket connected to a loom that she slept with at night.
+While Antoni slept, she recorded her eye movements using an electroencephalogram, and weaves recreations of the recorded data made of her nightgown into the blanket.
+The piece comments on connections: between the artist and the viewer, the artist and art institutions, and the artist's conscious and unconscious processes.